Civilian life under the German occupation of the Channel Islands: Medical treatment

 The reduction in normally accepted facilities, heating, warm food, warm dry clothing, soap as well as a poor diet resulted in an increase in minor ailments such as dysentery, head lice and scabies, and in major ailments such as typhus, brought to the islands by Russian OT workers.
 This resulted in a number of deaths.
 Typhoid and infectious hepatitis appeared more frequently as the war progressed and clean water became scarce.

 Ambulances changed from motorised back to a horse-drawn wagons.
 Doctors, dentists, nurses and St John ambulance staff worked quite closely together, treating civilians, soldiers and OT workers.
 There were restrictions regarding helping injured German soldiers from 1942.
-Each group had their own hospital.
+Each group had its own hospital.

 An outbreak of diphtheria in Jersey quickly led to the island running out of antitoxin, it was contained by isolation and bans on public gatherings.
 Medical supplies where possible, were made locally, bandages made from torn up sheets, moss was an alternative for cotton wool, with some medicines sourced from France.
 A few supplies, such as insulin, came through after 1942 from the Red Cross, but too late for 30 patients in Jersey.

 Babies born during the occupation received the best facilities available, irrespective of whom the father might be, with midwives in Jersey having to learn the different way female Soviet OT workers birthed and then wrapped up their babies in a cocoon.

 Malnutrition became common amongst most civilians, some losing up to 40% of their body weight.
 This led to related illnesses, with swellings, bad teeth and making them susceptible to diseases like tuberculosis.
 The death rate in January 1945 in Jersey was three times normal.